Curriculum and Instruction

 The Bachelor of Science in Education (BS) and Bachelor of Arts in Education (BA) degrees with a major in Education are the state approved degree programs which prepare candidates to meet minimum academic requirements for the Texas Elementary Teaching Certificate.
 The degree program requires the completion of a minimum of 120 semester hours (number of hours varies by program).

 This outstanding program has won the Christa McAuliffe Showcase for Excellence Award from the American Association of State Colleges and Universities and other prestigious recognitions.
-Students spend the second half of their sophomore year and their junior year in education major courses that prepare teachers in the content of the elementary school curriculum and specializations such as math, science, math/science, social studies, English/language arts (4-8 grades) or EC-6 Generalist (includes ESL instruction) with Bilingual or Special Education areas of emphasis.
-During the junior year, students begin professional development courses that incorporate 45 hours of field experience in public schools.
-During the senior year students spend extended time working with a team of public school teachers and university faculty.
+Students spend the second half of their sophomore year and their junior year in education major courses that prepare teachers in the content of the elementary school curriculum and specializations such as math, science, math/science, social studies, English/language arts (4-8 grades) or EC-6 Core Subjects, or EC-6 Core Subjects with Bilingual or Special Education areas of emphasis.
+During the junior year, students begin professional development courses that incorporate 50 hours of field experience in public schools.
+During the senior year, students spend extended time working with a team of public school teachers and university faculty.

 The university reserves the right to change the curriculum or requirements for degrees or certificates to comply with state laws/regulations.
 The student assumes full responsibility for meeting all university requirements and for keeping current with all curriculum changes that might affect graduation and/or certification.